boxbeam/Crunch/README.md

 |:-------|-------:|
 |970μs |559μs   |

-As you can see, Crunch is somewhat faster at compiling short expressions, while EvalEx is somewhat faster at compiling long ones.
-It's worth noting, however, that EvalEx actually cheats in this regard - it doesn't spend the time compiling the expression, and instead spends it on initializing its operators and other values.
-The size of the input will have almost no effect on the time it takes to initialize.
+As you can see, Crunch is much faster at compiling short expressions, and scales well to compiling longer ones as well.
+EvalEx's time to 'compile' stays roughly the same because it doesn't actually compile the expression in its initializer, and does nothing with the string until evaluate is called.

 ## Evaluation